DDSuarez/NotBreakout/README.md

 Credits
 -
-Made in the Godot Engine v4.2: https://godotengine.org/
+Made in Godot Engine v4.2: https://godotengine.org/

 Used Pixelorama to make the brick sprite and icon: https://orama-interactive.itch.io/pixelorama